For Chrissy’s Sake! Nipple Show At Super Bowl Does Not Bother Chrissy Teigen

 The Lip Sync Battle color commentator’s photo shoot for the 2017 Swimsuit issue of Sports Illustrated took place on Sumba Island, an exotic location situated near Bali.
 Chrissy’s photographer was James Macari who is known for inspiring his subjects to exude confidence on set.

 Since Chrissy made her Sports Illustrated debut in 2010, a lot has happened in her life.
-Besides becoming a wife and a mother, she has also become a #1 New York Times bestselling cooking author.
-She published her cookbook titled Cravings last year.
+Besides becoming a wife and a mother, she has also become a No. 1 New York Times bestselling cooking author.
+She published her cookbook, entitled Cravings, last year.

 [Featured Image by Frazer Harrison/Getty Images]